Visiting Lanai Checklist

 In other words, the opportunity to see this plantation town shouldn’t be missed.
 Lined by Cook pines and devoid of shopping malls, fast-food restaurants, and big-box retailers, this hamlet has low-key restaurants, inviting boutiques, and the Lanai Art Center, where you can explore exhibits from international and island-based artists, watch a cultural event, or learn to make a lei.
 The town centers around Dole Park, a grassy, community fave that serves as a living tribute to Lanai’s history as one of the biggest exporters of pineapple on the planet.

 Bonus tips: Bring a sweater or light jacket: While Lanai’s coastline is hot and dry, Lanai City—which sits at an elevation of 1,700 feet—frequently dips into the low 70s.
-Save your fancier threads for Maui or an evening out at one of the Pineapple Isle’s resorts: Lanai is filled with red dirt that can easily transfer to your clothes.
+And save your fancier threads for Maui or an evening out at one of the Pineapple Isle’s resorts: Lanai is filled with red dirt that can easily transfer to your clothes.

 line